'It's getting worse': how the COVID-19 pandemic affected immigration in the United States

 If in 2018-2019 the number of issued visas averaged 40 per month, then for 000 quarantine months only 4 immigrants could get them.

-“I know companies that think this is the end, they will no longer be able to accept workers from other countries,” says Nandini Nair, an immigration partner at the law firm Greenspoon Marder in New Jersey, a representative of many companies, including technical, marketing and accounting firms, as well as medical and dental offices.
+“I know companies that think this is the end, they will no longer be able to accept workers from other countries,” says Nandini Nair, an immigration partner at Greenspoon Marder law firm in New Jersey, representing a variety of companies including technical, marketing and accounting firms; and medical and dental offices.